 - With more people recognizing the brand, there is a chance of improved conversion rates for businesses.

-- Ranking on search engine will become easy with positive reviews as Google and other key players in the search industry values the popular sentiment of the target audience.
+- Ranking on the search engine will become easy with positive reviews as Google and other key players in the search industry value the popular sentiment of the target audience.

 - Addressing negative reviews with proper solutions will help leverage the trust on your brand.